 (a) Account Statements.
-Your Transaction History and Account Statements will be available to you on the Dashboard, or if you access the Program through a Platform, through a Platform API.
+Your Transaction History and Account Statements will be available to you on the Dashboard.

 (b) Amounts Due.
 On each Business Day, you must pay the total outstanding balance on your Program Account, which will include any amounts due for Charges made with your Cards and any fees, penalties, finance charges, and other amounts incurred through use of your Cards or posted to your Program Account (collectively, the “Amounts Due”).
 The Amounts Due include all Charges made by any person, regardless of whether a Card is physically presented for a Charge.
 You will pay us the Amounts Due, regardless of how they were incurred, for what they were incurred (including if they were incurred for a purpose not permitted under this Agreement), or who has incurred them.
 The Amounts Due and date on which the Amounts Due must be paid will be reflected on the Account Statement made available to you through the Dashboard.
 You agree to pay the Amounts Due in U.S. Dollars no later than the stated payment date.

 3.10 Fees and Penalties.
-Stripe will provide the Program to you at the rates and for the fees described on the Pricing Page.
+Stripe will provide the Program to you at the rates and for the fees described on the Pricing Page; provided that, Platform Companies may receive Program Services through their Platform Provider at other rates or fees disclosed by your Platform Provider.
 In addition to the fees, you are also responsible for any penalties imposed on you or Stripe in relation to your Program Account or your Authorized Users’ Card Accounts.
 Fees and penalties may include periodic fees, foreign transaction fees, penalties for misuse, funds transfer fees, account maintenance fees, Card issuance or replacement, and penalties for late or failed payments.
 All fees or penalties you owe are in addition to amounts owed for Charges on Cards and Card Accounts associated with your Program Account.
 We may change fees or penalties by providing you advance notice before revisions become applicable to you.

 3.11 Reporting Errors or Disputing Charges.
 If you have a dispute with the product or service that is the subject of a Charge, you should contact the merchant or seller of that product or service to resolve the dispute.
-If a Charge is not appropriately addressed with the merchant or seller, then you may submit a chargeback of the Charge by contacting Stripe.
+If a Charge is not appropriately addressed with the merchant or seller, then you may submit a chargeback of the Charge by contacting Stripe or, in the case of a Platform Company, by contacting your Platform Provider and your Platform Provider will submit the chargeback through Stripe.
 You understand that we are subject to the Card Network Rules regarding chargebacks and may not be able to successfully chargeback the Charge.
-If you believe a Charge was unauthorized, or if you believe the Account Statement contains any errors, please contact Stripe immediately.
-You must report any Disputed Charge or error no more than 60 days after the Disputed Charge posted to your Program Account.
+If you believe a Charge was unauthorized, or if you believe the Account Statement contains any errors, please contact Stripe (or, in the case of a Platform Company, your Platform Provider) immediately.
+You (or your Platform Provider) must report any Disputed Charge or error no more than 60 days after the Disputed Charge posted to your Program Account.
 Notices for Disputed Charges must specify your details, details about the Authorized User, details about the Disputed Charge and Transaction, and an explanation of your belief that the Disputed Charge was made in error or was unauthorized.
 We will review the information you submit in a commercially reasonable manner.
 To avoid late fees and sustained reduction to your Available Spend, you should pay the Disputed Charge while we determine the validity of the dispute.
 If the dispute is deemed valid, we will credit the Disputed Charge amount back to your Program Account.
 By accepting this Agreement, you assign and transfer to Issuer any rights and claims, excluding tort claims, that you may have against any merchant for any Disputed Charge fully or partially credited to your Program Account.